 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-Why, Lord, do you stand far off?
+Why, Adonai, do you stand at a distance?
 Why do you hide yourself in times of trouble?

 David gets right to the point by asking God why He does not put a stop to the evil that is around us.
 We all have probably asked the same question at some point in our lives, usually when we are being faced with trials and persecution.
 The simple answer is that God allows the troubles and trials of this world to grow us in our faith in Him.
 We must realize that God is in control and He knows all.